MeDavoo/LG-Website/README.md

-# LGDEX - Pokemon Art Gallery
+# LG POKEDEX - Personal website for custom Pokemon Art, Ranking and Stats tracking

 A nice website to showcase custom Pokemon artwork with statistics tracking.